Snapdeal defers Rs 1,250-cr IPO | Business

 Founded by Kunal Bahl and Rohit Bansal in 2010, Snapdeal had planned to use the bulk of the IPO proceeds to fund organic growth.

-In its draft public offering, Snapdeal was aiming for a primary issuance of shares worth Rs 1,250 crore.
+In its draft public offering, Snapdeal aimed for the primary issuance of shares worth Rs 1,250 crore.
 The company was also looking for an offer-for-sale (OFS) from existing investors of up to 3.07 crore shares.

 Snapdeal posted losses in the last three financial years.
 Its consolidated operating revenues slid 44 per cent to Rs 471.8 crore in 2020-21, while losses less than halved to Rs 125.4 crore.
 The company is yet to publish its financials for FY22.